Fine Art Emporium - Ship Portraits, Marine Art and Nautical Antiques

 Art Gallery of Old Ship Portraits and Marine Paintings

-A Selection of Transition Steamers with sails worldwide (from 1850 on) - Page 1 of 2
+A Selection of Transition Steamers with sails of all countries (from 1850 on) - Updated

 **Please refer to the links for more informations about the artists: